 I’d spent several years prior trekking to and from our local library to use their serger when needed, as I couldn’t rationalize the cost of my own immediately.

 However, when the library’s serger broke, I panicked and bought a Brother 1034D serger.

-Finally, I decided to take the plunge and buy my own Brother 1034D serger.
-Up until owning my own serger, I knew basic serger skills: how to put my fabric under the serger, press the foot pedal, and watch it go.
-The machine was maintained by the library, and I never ventured much farther into serger sewing basics than serging a simple 3- or 4-thread overlock stitch.
+Until then, I only knew basic serger skills: putting my fabric under the serger, pressing the foot pedal, and watching it go.
+The library maintained the machine, and I never ventured much farther than serging a simple 3- or 4-thread overlock stitch.

 My Process for Picking the Best Serger Books

-A glossary at the end of the book is also a must-have for me if I’m going to be using this as a reference.
+A glossary at the end of the book is also a must-have if I’m going to use this as a reference.

 The Best Serger Sewing Basics Books

 Now, let’s get to the books themselves!

 Hands down, I LOVE this handy reference book.

 It has so many color pictures, the formatting is clean and not overwhelming, and it is clearly broken into sections.